 Most German Shepherd dogs are healthy, but they’re still prone to some health issues:

 - Hip Dysplasia: Hip Dysplasia is very common in GSD as a result of breeding selection.
 Simply put, it’s a condition where the joint grows abnormally.
 If not treated early, it can develop into severe arthritis.
 But you can notice the first sign in the German Shepherd behavior — no interest in walking or running.
 When detected early by a vet, the condition is treatable with joint supplements.
-One of the best options on the market is the Nutramax Cosequin Maximum Strength Plus.
+One of the best options on the market is the Nutramax Cosequin Maximum Strength Plus on Chewy.
 But you should always check with your vet before starting any dog supplements.

 - Elbow Dysplasia: It’s another common painful condition in German Shepherd dog puppies that causes the elbows to develop abnormally, leading to arthritis.
 According to veterinarians, it’s a hereditary issue that shows up even when the dog is only five months old.
 It can develop later on, but usually not later than the 18th month.
 You can manage it with medications, exercise, and weight control.
 The symptoms include swollen elbows, limpness or stiffness, and lack of energy.